aws-samples/serverless-patterns/s3-lambda-dynamodb-terraform/README.md

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed and configured
 * [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-* [Terraform installed](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) with version 1.x installed (this pattern has been tested with version 1.9.8)
+* [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) version 1.x (this pattern has been tested with version 1.9.8)

 ## Deployment Instructions